BananaCrystal/bananacrystal-payment-gateway/README.txt

 Follow the [Wordpress guidelines on how to install a plugin](https://wordpress.org/support/article/managing-plugins/#installing-plugins-1)

-Then navigate to the plugin's admin settings and enter your BananaCrystal store username, redirect url, and payment notification webhook url.
+Then navigate to the plugin's admin settings and enter your BananaCrystal store username, redirect url, order pay url, and payment notification webhook url.

 For a detailed guide, see [How to Install the BananaCrystal Payment Gateway Plugin](https://support.bananacrystal.com/hc/en-us/articles/10231530050327)